PranithaGandham/Fake-Currency-Detection-Using-Image-Processing/README.md

 - OpenCV
 - NumPy
 - Matplotlib
+- Flask
+- Tesseract
+- HTML
+- CSS
+- Java Script

 ## Contribution

 Contributions to the project are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
+Feel free to fork the repository, make improvements, and submit pull requests

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----